 A well structured genealogy course or helpful webinar that covers modern research methods can open your eyes to a whole new world of possibilities.
 Even the savviest family historians stand to learn something new from a knowledgeable teacher and quality materials.
 This is especially true if you’re in need of some inspiration, a new perspective in your research or help on a specific topic.

-Luckily, there are many courses and webinars online for genealogists today–and quite a few are free to access.
+Luckily, there are a selection of courses and webinars online for genealogists today–and quite a few are free to access.
 Here are some that come highly recommended.

 7 Places to Find Free Genealogy Courses